 Step by Step Instructions

 Mix up flour, baking powder and salt in and salt in a medium bowl.
 Use a whisk to help sift the ingredients together.

 Beat butter and granulated sugar together in a large mixing bowl until fluffy.
 This method is called creaming – it means that the mixture should be soft and fluffy and creamy.
 This is most easily done with an electric mixer.

 Add pumpkin and egg to the butter mixture and stir it until it’s smooth.

 Then mix the wet and dry ingredients together, just until combined.
 Over-mixing can result in a tough, dense cookie, so mix just until you can no longer see the white powder.

-Refrigerate the dough.
+Refrigerate the dough, wrapped in plastic wrap.
 We tested this recipe with and without refrigerating and found that it needs about an hour in the fridge to rest and so the dough won’t spread too much in the oven.

-Before baking, roll the dough in sugar.
+Before baking, scoop dough and roll the dough balls in sugar.
 While this isn’t a necessary step, it adds a delicious crunch to the exterior of the cookie.
 Feel free to add a little cinnamon or pumpkin pie spice to the sugar.

 For the best result ingredients should be room temperature to produce a light and fluffy cookie.